-Maybe it’s because when I was 17, I left home one-night, dead set to get away from the toxicity of my father.
-It was probably the most unplanned, unprepared for and simultaneously the most unintelligent and wisest decision I ever made.
-Then there were no cell phones, I left without food, without setting up a place to stay and not a single person to call for help or even a dollar to my name.
+Maybe it’s because when I was 17, I left home one-night, dead set to get away from the toxicity my home life had become.
+It was probably the most unplanned, unprepared for and simultaneously the wisest decision I have ever made.
+Back then there were no cell phones, I left without food, without setting up a place to stay and not a single person to call for help or even a dollar to my name.

-And even then, being alone, being unprepared, and without much of anything, I was better off on the street than at home.
-My memory from that time is shoddy at best which is a blessing in disguise I am sure.
-The memory that remains is that I found places to stay, I got a job, graduated high school and that although it was the loneliest I had ever been, I was not truly alone because it’s by the grace of God that I’ve never been homeless again.
+And even then, being alone, unprepared, and without much of anything I was better off on the street than at home.
+My memory from that time is shoddy at best which is a blessing in disguise.
+The memory that remains is that I found places to stay, I got a job, graduated high school and that although it was the loneliest I had ever been, I was not truly alone because it’s by the grace of God that I’ve never been without a home again.

 It wasn’t any of those that cost me my own home, my own family or my safety.
 A few years back I wanted to collect and take blankets to the homeless, because when they were cold, I felt cold.
 When they were wet, I felt wet.
 But no one understood that or would help me with the project, because it was dangerous for a woman to do alone.
 And, knowing that kept me from doing it, but that feeling of wanting them to be seen, feel heard and know there was zero judgment has never left my heart.

 He told me to get away from him, he told me he did not need nor want my help.
 And, with all he had, he made it across all by himself.
-Sitting in my car I cried, in part I am sure because I was pregnant, in part because he reminded me of my father, and I remember sitting there wondering how my desire to help could make him angry, why was his pride so prevalent?
+Sitting in my car I remember crying, in part I am sure because I was pregnant, but also in part because he reminded me of my father.
+I remember sitting there wondering how my desire to help could make him angry, why was his pride so prevalent?
 The truth though was that my pride was prevalent as well as were my assumptions.
 I assumed he needed assistance because of what I saw, I assumed he couldn’t do it because of how I would have felt if I were in the same situation.
 And, I was wrong.
 My heart was in the right place but I was wrong.

-Maybe homeless is better than home for some of them.
+Maybe homeless is better than home for some.
 Maybe homeless is safer.
 Maybe they lost their home, when they lost the people inside those four walls that made it a home in the first place.
 Maybe they couldn’t bring themselves to walk back through a door that their child would never run to again.
-Or a wife that would never be there to greet him at.
+Or a spouse that would never be there to greet them.
 Maybe it was too hard, too much and they gave up.
 I can understand that, I could see that, I can feel that.
 Hard takes on different forms to different people, and what is hard for me, may not seem as hard to someone else and vice versa – but it is still hard.

 Homeless doesn’t mean worthless, it doesn’t mean hopeless and it surely does not mean unlovable.
 Maybe for them it just means wild, liberated, free and possibly daring for some.
 I’ve heard so many times that a homeless person is well off, that they have a home and a family but that they choose to roam instead.
 I can’t imagine what that would feel like to have a family member choose to be homeless, dirty, hungry, unsafe and alone.

 I’m not blind to the fact that a majority of homeless people are lacking the mental health and medical care they need and that those situations alone are the leading factor to becoming a sole tenant in a tent, a tarp and a shopping cart.
 That most are not in their right mind, and that yes some are even dangerous, and some are struggling addicts.
 I’m not blinded by the severity and the statistics.
 My heart just reminds me that we have no idea what made them walk out that door, or that there was ever a door to begin with for them.
 Yet, people treat homeless people like garbage solely because sometimes they smell bad, look bad or act poorly.
 And, that breaks my heart.

 The way I see it is we are all one paycheck away from homeless, one lost job from a tent, one mental breakdown from a tarp and one life shattering moment from a cart holding all that is left.
 The only difference is how we are able to handle those situations with the resources we’re given.
 And, that should be enough to change judgment into compassion, because one day that could be me, you or someone you love.